pitchplay/blog-content/_posts/2016-06-07-how-headphones-changed-the-world.md

 ## Achieving Sanctuary

 This headphone isolation effect seems like a step backwards.
-Yet, despite our abilities to connect with one another hampered by wearing headphones, the head gear has a few proven benefits.
+Our abilities to connect with one another is hampered by wearing headphones.
+However, the head gear has a few proven benefits.

 [Studies](http://graphics8.nytimes.com/packages/pdf/business/LESIUKarticle2005.pdf?version=meter+at+1&module=meter-Links&pgtype=article&contentId=&mediaId=&referrer=https%3A%2F%2Fwww.google.ca%2F&priority=true&action=click&contentCollection=meter-links-click) suggest that listening to music at work can result in positive mood changes and increased quality of work.
 Perhaps you already know this and it is why you find yourself reaching for your headphones on a stressful day.